|

 these books.
 It seems strange now to think how important

+this event became in my life.
 Around that time I picked up many ideas and scraps

 of information about shaping and tailoring from fashion